surgiie/vault-cli/README.md

 # vault-cli

-A simple cli for storing data/content to a local encypted json files on unix based systems.
+A cli for storing data/content to a local encypted json files on unix based systems.
 ## Install

 `composer global require surgiie/vault-cli`